briansunter/graph/site/src/content/logseq/issue-15.md

 It's been an interesting year living in one of the most isolated places on Earth.

 After living in San Francisco for over 7 years, my partner and I were ready to try something new.
 We had a few places in mind, but Hawaii really excited us.
-It wasn't easy moving our lives here, it took many sleepless nights packing up our Bay Area apartment and fitting everything we'd take with us in just a few suitcases.  a year , we're settled in and have gotten into our new routines and exploring Oahu as well as a few neighboring islands like Big Island, and Maui.
+It wasn't easy moving our lives here, it took many sleepless nights packing up our Bay Area apartment and fitting everything we'd take with us in just a few suitcases.

+Now a year later, we're settled in and have gotten into our new routines and exploring Oahu as well as a few neighboring islands like Big Island, and Maui.
 Living here has been great for many reasons.

 ## Living in Hawaii